IPSQA CertPubS® – Any Training, One Certification

 1. Nationally recognised qualification (i.e. Diploma in Technical Rescue)

-2. Qualified Instructor with ACA, Rescue 3, ITRA etc
+2. Qualified Instructor with NFPA AEN, ACA, Rescue 3, ITRA etc

 3. Graded Membership i.e. Member or Fellow of the Institute of Search and Technical Rescue